Special effects of The Empire Strikes Back: Tauntaun

 Tippett began animating the creature in January 1980.
 Attempts had been made earlier but needed revisions due to various technical issues that meant six-hour filming sessions were wasted.
 Twelve tauntaun shots were needed, including the opening aerial shot and the Rebel hangar.
 These shots were considered more difficult because filming against a bluescreen before the background was composited gave the animator no reference for where the scenery would be.

+To make the animation look smoother Tippett came up with a modernized version of go motion, a process that adds motion blur to the puppets' movements.

 The shot combining the miniature with helicopter footage from Finse was one of the most difficult.
 The helicopter footage was filmed with a gyrostabilized Wescam, but from varying angles against a barren snowscape with few reference points.
 Sam Comstock calculated the correct viewing angle for the tauntaun in relation to every movement and angle of the live-action footage.
 Tippett animated the creature based on this analysis to add a gradual tilt.
 Comstock rephotographed Tippett's footage and created a zoom-in effect using an oxberry animation stand, gradually moving its camera toward the footage in small increments.
 This and the Finse footage were composited together for the final shot.
 Comstock estimated the calculations necessary took 65 hours to produce 10 seconds of footage.
 The shot of the tauntaun running into the Rebel hangar was also difficult.
 It was filmed on a black-and-white print stock on a darker background, which helped conceal the matte lines at the expense of being partially transparent.
 Muren noted in the original negative, this flaw resulted in the hangar lights shining through the creature; because it was a short segment, it was ignored.
 Several additional tauntaun scenes were cut for different reasons, including an elaborate clip of Han Solo riding it in the snow.

 The 8 ft tall full-scale tauntaun was built at Elstree's prop department.
 Two heads were constructed; one was articulated to move its neck, eyes, snort, and it simulated breathing via gas pipes fed into the head.
 The body had very limited mobility and could not walk.
 Muren believed it looked artificial because the eyes looked dead.
 The entire costume had to be flown out to Finse for filming.